 International students, faculty, and researchers are an integral part of the McCourt and Georgetown University communities.
 The McCourt School welcomes and encourages applicants from all over the world to apply to and enroll in our programs.
 International students contribute invaluable perspective to our classroom learning environment and are active participants in our student activities.
 In just the past 3 years, students have joined us from these different countries:

-Afghanistan, Argentina, Australia, Bangladesh, Bolivia, Brazil, Cameroon, Canada, China, Colombia, Costa Rica, Dominican Republic, Ecuador, Egypt, Ethiopia, France, Germany, Guatemala, India, Iran, Ireland, Israel, Japan, Jordan, Kenya, Liberia, Mexico, Nepal, New Zealand, Nigeria, Pakistan, Panama, Peru, Philippines, Qatar, Russia, Saudi Arabia, Somalia, South Korea, Spain, Switzerland, Tajikistan, Tanzania, Trinidad and Tobago, Turkey, Ukraine, United Arab Emirates, United Kingdom, Venezuela, Zimbabwe
+Afghanistan, Argentina, Australia, Austria, Bangladesh, Bolivia, Brazil, Canada, Chile, China, Colombia, Cuba, Dominican Republic, Ecuador, Egypt, France, Georgia, Germany, Ghana, Greece, Guatemala, India, Indonesia, Iran, Ireland, Israel, Italy, Japan, Jordan, Kuwait, Kyrgyzstan, Lebanon, Mexico, Mongolia, Morocco, Myanmar, Nepal, New Zealand, Nicaragua, Nigeria, North Macedonia, Pakistan, Panama, Peru, Philippines, Poland, Russia Rwanda, Saint Lucia, Saudi Arabia, Serbia, Singapore, South Korea, Spain, Sri Lanka, Sweden, Taiwan, Tunisia, Turkey, Uganda, United Kingdom, Uzbekistan, Venezuela, Vietnam, Zimbabwe

 International students can reach out to our McCourt student and alumni ambassadors, some of whom are international students themselves, to learn first-hand about the student experience.